Want to sell your house for sale by owner?

 I have never liked the traditional For Sale By Owner sign.
 So, I opted for a sign that said FOR SALE BY OWNER, and had a TEXT FOR INFORMATION section.
 I went though a few simple steps to link my Zillow ad to the text number that the sign company supplied (which was free), and then posted my sign in the yard.
-I purchased the sign at Lowes, though I cannot find a link to it now, so they may have stopped selling it.
+I purchased the sign at Lowes, though I have not been able to find one in recent times.
+I think they stopped selling it.
 Anyways, I liked this sign because it looked a little more professional to me than the red For Sale By Owner one that you usually see.
 I also printed my information out on paper and stuck it on with packaging tape to make the sign look nicer than just writing the info on with a marker.

 Include an information box.

 Another thing you want to do is include an information box.
 Again, this makes your listing look more professional.
 Put that flyer you made in it, printed on decent quality paper and with color ink, and put it on your sign post.
 You can pick an info box up here.